-How do you check that your baked chicken is done?
+How do you check that your oven baked chicken is done?

 You check that it’s done by cutting into it or checking the temperature.
 The most important thing is not cooking time, but doneness!
 Cut into two of the thickest sections and make sure the juices are clear, not pink; a meat thermometer into the thickest part is should be at 165 degrees F.

 How do you keep roasted chicken moist?

 You keep cooked chicken moist a few ways.
 Keeping your chicken moist will be easier if you leave the skin on.
 If you’d prefer skinless, you can add a bit of olive oil or butter to the chicken before cooking.

 Cooking past 165 degrees F will also dry it out, so keep an eye out for doneness!
 Chicken thighs are a great way to bake moist chicken!
 They have a higher fat content than breasts and are usually less expensive.

-How long can I store baked chicken in the refrigerator?
+How long can I store cooked chicken in the refrigerator?

 You can store your chicken in the refrigerator for 3-4 days, and in the freezer for up to 9 months.

 How do I freeze my baked chicken?

 You freeze the chicken by letting it rest in the casserole dish for at least 15 minutes after it’s done baking.
 Put it on a cutting board and cut into whatever size you need for your future recipe.

 How do I reheat my baked chicken?

 You can reheat in the oven, toaster oven, or microwave.
 Reheating your chicken is easier if you followed the directions in the recipe for freezing, as the drippings provide a barrier from freezer burn and add moisture when thawing and reheating.